20 Best Hairstyles for Women Over 40 — Flattering Cuts for Every Texture

 Silver hair in your forties is increasingly celebrated and looks stunning with the right cut and care.
 A purple or blue-toning shampoo keeps yellow brassiness at bay.
 Silver hair looks best with a polished cut — a layered bob, a textured lob, or a sharp pixie — because the cut quality is more visible on silver's reflective surface.
 See our silver hairstyles guide for specific cuts and care routines.

-The low ponytail works in professional settings, casual outings, and evening events — the formality depends on how polished the surface is and what accessories you add.
-A silk scrunchie for casual, a leather hair tie for work, a jeweled clip for evening.
-This is the default gathered style for days when you want your hair off your face without committing to an updo.
+The mid-height ponytail works in professional settings, casual outings, and evening events — the formality depends on how smooth you keep the crown and what you add at the base.
+Leave a few soft tendrils loose at the temples so the style frames the face rather than stripping it bare, and run a large-barrel iron through the lengths for the waves.
+This is the default gathered style for days when you want your hair off your neck without committing to an updo.

 18. Soft Layers Around the Face